biromiro/feup-pfl/README.md

-Proposed project solution for the Functional and Logical Programming course @ FEUP
+Proposed exercises solution for the Functional and Logical Programming course @ FEUP